Erudika/para-cli/README.md

     $ para-cli [command] [file]

   Commands:
     create <file|glob> [--id] [--type]     Persists files as Para objects and makes them searchable read --id 123 [--id 345 ...]
 Fetches objects with the given ids update <file.json|glob> ...
 Updates Para objects with the data from a JSON file (must contain id field) delete [glob] --id 123 ...
-Deletes one or more objects from Para new-key                              Generates a new secret key and saves it to config.json new-jwt                              Generates a new JWT super token to be used for app authentication ping                                 Tests the connection to the Para API and returns the auth. object
+Deletes one or more objects from Para search "query" [--limit --page --sort] Searches the Para index for objects given a query string new-key                                Generates a new secret key and saves it to config.json new-jwt                                Generates a new JWT super token to be used for app authentication ping                                   Tests the connection to the Para server me                                     Returns the JSON for the currently authenticated user or app

   Options:
     --type          Sets the "type" field of an object